tuxor1337/schick-data-gui/README.md

 To do
 =====

-* Support for NVFs of the various (compressed) types.
+* Use the correct palettes for graphics that don't come with palette.
 * Parse list of direction signs.
 * Draw routes on the map.
 * Display automaps of dungeons and towns.